-The Martini is instantly recognisable.
-Served in a glass with that unmistakable silhouette, frosty-cold, and crowned with an olive, it’s a drink whose mythology proceeds it, and which is lodged deeply in the public imagination.
+We believe that learning how to make the perfect Martini is an important life skill.
+Served in a glass with that unmistakable silhouette, frosty-cold and crowned with an olive, it’s a drink whose mythology proceeds it, and which is lodged deeply in the public imagination.

 The History of the Martini Olive

 But what if we told you that the olive wasn’t always the classic garnish of choice for a Martini—that this essential part of the Martini’s appeal was actually only a later addition?